 My name is Mandy, I’m a Canadian living in Marrakech, Morocco.
 Back in 2011 I decided to swap Canadian public employee life for a five-month stint in Marrakech where I planned to learn French before returning to the public service.
-I was only 29 at the time, had graduated PR school a few years previous, I loved (and still love) working in PR and I had (and still have) the best friends a girl could ask for, but my 9 to 5 just wasn’t enough.
-So I set off for Morocco thinking I’d be back after I had a dose of colour and excitement in Marrakech.
+I was only 29 at the time, had graduated PR school a few years previous, I loved (and still love) working in PR and I had (and still have) the best friends a girl could ask for.
+But my 9 to 5 just wasn’t enough.
+So I set off for Morocco thinking I’d be back after a five-month dose of colour and inspiration in Marrakech.

 But things don’t always turn out as planned.

 Eight years later, I’m still here.
 With travel, arts and culture in my DNA, I work as a travel and public relations consultant to leading travel companies and publications and I include providing concierge services.
 More and more spend my days meeting the most amazing guests on the private and bespoke Tasting Marrakech food and cultural tours I created in 2015 and continue to develop.

 I also love writing for magazines and newspapers and have just wrapped up a chapter on food and drink for Monocle magazine, a piece about hiking in Horizon Guides, and contributed to Evening Standard, Independent, Lonely Planet and Brownbook among others.